 Sure enough, some time later I received my “snail-mail” package from Mexico with a copy of Rosa’s book, Inglés técnico I — never in my wildest imagination, though, could I have expected the incredibly touching letter which would accompany it!
 This was truly such a deeply moving letter for me to receive, not just for the kind words about that text of mine which they’d used and their appreciation for my having given them permission to use it, but far more for the very tragic, very sorrowful — and yet so very, very full-of-love — story that had taken place during the preparation of the book.

-My own Letter website invokes within me almost countless thoughts, feelings and memories about many people (not the least of which being the woman to whom the original letters were written, of course), but there simply are no words for me to describe what I felt upon reading Rosa’s personal letter to me.
+The text of my Letter invokes within me almost countless thoughts, feelings and memories about many people (not the least of which being the woman to whom the original letters were written, of course), but there simply are no words for me to describe what I felt upon reading Rosa’s personal letter to me.
 It is just so much easier for me to allow, forthwith, her words to speak for themselves...

 Dear Ron Koster: